Explore this Section

 Wilfred Bloor (1915-1993) was born and bred in the Potteries and spent his working life researching the effects of dust in the pottery industry.
 His interest in different dialects, and especially that of North Staffordshire, led to his creation of the character Jabez.
 Under the pseudonym A. Scott he wrote over 400 Jabez tales in Potteries dialect for the local Sentinel newspaper.

-The collection at Keele comprises manuscripts and typescript articles, cuttings, correspondence and audio cassettes.
+The collection at Keele mainly dates from the 1960s to the 1990s and comprises manuscript and typescript articles, cuttings, correspondence and audio cassettes.

 The material is owned by Keele, is partially listed, and there are no restrictions on access.

 To buy Jabez Album I (1980) or Jabez Album II (1988), please phone the Archives on 01782 733237.
 The CDs are priced £10.00 each (plus postage).

 Wilfred Bloor, Jabez and North Staffordshire Dialect

 This display commemorates the 100th anniversary of the birth of Wilfred Alan Bloor (1915-1993).
 Born and bred in North Staffordshire, Bloor became a principal scientific officer of the British Ceramic Research Association, spending much of his working life researching the effects of dust in the pottery industry.
 An interest in different dialects, and particularly that of North Staffordshire, led to his creation of the character Jabez.
 Under the pseudonym A. Scott, Bloor wrote over 400 Jabez tales in North Staffordshire dialect for the local Sentinel newspaper between 1968 and 1993.